gianlucajahn/universal-password-checker/README.md

 - the password has atleast one upper case letter
 - the password has atleast one number
 - the password does not have the same letter any more than 2 times in a row

-### How?
-This algorythm was built with the help of [OpenAI](https://openai.com)'s [ChatGPT](https://chat.openai.com/chat) AI.
-ChatGPT helped me convert this code that was originally written in Java into the other 12 programming languages.